 How Can Phantom Power Damage A Ribbon Microphone?

-The transformer in a typical passive ribbon microphone is good enough to safely block a steady DC voltage from passing through to the fragile ribbon diaphragm.
+The typical passive ribbon microphone transformer is good enough to safely block a steady DC voltage from passing through to the fragile ribbon diaphragm.
 The real issue is with transient spikes of voltage that may pass through the transformer and wreak havoc on the ribbon element.
-A big enough jolt or unevenness of phantom power can directly affect the diaphragm, causing stretching or even a blow out of the ribbon.
+A big enough jolt or unevenness of phantom power can directly affect the diaphragm, causing stretching or even a blowout of the ribbon.

 Here are the 4 main reasons engaged phantom power may damage a ribbon diaphragm: